-CONCLUSION 1: To keep up with technology, talent, and real estate space planning trends, modular lab furniture has the advantage in flexibility because re-configuring your facility is much easier compared with traditional fixed casework designs.
+CONCLUSION 1: To keep up with technology, talent, and real estate space planning trends, modular lab furniture has the advantage of flexibility because re-configuring your facility is much easier compared with traditional fixed casework designs.

 Point 2: Chances are Increasing that Your Entire Lab Operation Will Need to Move to a New Location One Day

 A report on trends in the life sciences market by the real estate consultancy Jones Lang LaSalle (JLL) confirms that overall growth, along with industry consolidation and globalization, is resulting in shortages of available high-quality lab space in the key life science clusters around the nation.

 In the Cambridge / Boston area, which has the highest concentration of laboratory research activity in the U.S., the real estate consultancy CRBE reports that lease rates are at a record high and there is little inventory for expansion.

 This phenomenon is replicating itself across the nation.
 As a result, many laboratory research companies in major cluster centers like Cambridge / Boston, the Research Triangle in North Carolina, San Francisco, and Los Angeles are now actively looking at:

 - renovating non-traditional buildings to build out new laboratories

 - relocating to suburban locations where rents are cheaper and space is available